wynn-d/1strepo/README.md

 7. commit --amend

 8. branch
-LS: it's not recommended to make changes directly on the GitHub website editor
+LS: it's not recommended to make changes directly on the GitHub website editor, this is something you rarely want to do in real projects